vertexproject/synapse/docs/synapse/devguides/devops_aha.rst

 ---------------------------------

-Custom Synapse client which expects to utilize Aha servers for doing service discovery can easily configure the aha services by loading the same ``telepath.yaml`` file that is used by CLI tools.
+Custom Synapse client which expects to utilize Aha servers for doing service discovery can easily configure the Aha servers by loading the same ``telepath.yaml`` file that is used by CLI tools.

 .. highlight:: python3